neuroticnerd/django-demo-app/README.rst

 wanted to make sure the functionality existed first, but then due to the limited availability of time to work on the project, I wasn't able to go back and add unit tests and some proper docstrings.

+The next thing which is absent is a ``vagrantfile``.
+I normally use Vagrant and VirtualBox for local development environments since it makes it exponentially easier for someone unfamiliar with the project to get up and running much faster.
+I do know that Hashicorp has released a successor to Vagrant now, but I've not had time yet to investigate and get up to speed.

 I would replace
 SQLite as the database backend with PostgreSQL for any sort of production